a-wis/GT-migr-forecasts/README.md

 ├── Code                          <- R the code used for the analysis
 |   ├── analysis.R                       <- contains setting up of simulations and results saving, setting up data for output
 |   ├── data_prep.R                      <- reads in, cleans and prepares data for analysis, also includes plots
 |   ├── functions_modelling_plotting.R   <- includes functions for analysis and plotting that are sourced in `analysis.R`
+|   ├── google_trends_data.R             <- example code to download the Google Trends data using the gtrendsR package
 |   └── outputs.R                        <- contains code for producing all tables and figures presented in the manuscript
 |
 ├── Data                          <- all data used for the analysis in CSV or XLSX format